ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 Remember when I said that we don't actually write values, and, instead, ask the Peripheral to do it for us?
 Remember [`_interimQuestion`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L135)?

-In the [`sendQuestion(_:)`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-00-swift-L14) method, above, we asked the Peripheral to set the "question" Characteristic, of the "Magic 8-Ball" Service, to the question that we asked.
+In the [`Notify Callback`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-03-swift-L16) method, above, we asked the Peripheral to set the "question" Characteristic, of the "Magic 8-Ball" Service, to the question that we asked.

 This sent the string (the question is a string) over to the Peripheral, telling it what Characteristic we wanted to modify.